Micaela Church

 Born and raised in Arizona, Brandon Farrer found inspiration from watching a friend move and was drawn to the art of dancing.
 He was a college student at Paradise Valley Community College where he studied dance.
 Brandon plans to continue expanding his knowledge of the art form by achieving a higher education degree.
 He has performed in the Arizona Dance Festival, and in a variety of shows at PVCC in both faculty and student work.
 In addition to dancing with MAC & Company, Brandon also dances with CaZo Dance Company.
 Excited to work with many different people and learn new things, Brandon is an inspired dancer, hopeful of one day becoming a choreographer.

-Kathleen Kennedy-Estrada
+Kathleen Kennedy

-A California native, Kathleen Kennedy-Estrada is a visual artist, musician and a dancer.
+A California native, Kathleen Kennedy is a visual artist, musician and a dancer.
 She graduated from California State University, Fresno with a BA in Art.
 While at the university, Kathleen studied painting and performed with various wind ensembles, experiences that now inform her movements as a dancer.
 After relocating to Arizona, she began taking ballet classes and has not stopped dancing since.
-She has studied at Glendale Community College and Paradise Valley Community College, performing in several of PVCC’s student collections.
+She has studied at Glendale Community College and Paradise Valley Community College, performing in several of PVCC's student collections.
 Kathleen has also performed with Desert Dance Theater and in Interconnected- A Hybrid Performance.

 Allie Steele